 57 inches is a good standard length.
 Depending on your height and body type you may need a longer or shorter tie.
 The more traditional ties range in width from 3.5 inches to 3.75 inches wide at the widest.
 A larger gentlemen who is ordering longer ties may wish to have wider ties.
 A good middle ground is 3.75 inches.

-Please note that it is normal for a tie to have slight variations in its measurements after its long trip to reach you.
+Please note that it is normal for your tie to have a slight variation in its measurements after its trip to reach you.
 After you wear your tie a few times it will adjust its shape and should be just right.

-With a hand made tie there will be variations in width when you measure it from day to day and also there will be variations of roughly 1/4 to 1/2 inch in length and 1/8 to 1/4 inch in width when we measure compared to when you measure.
+With a luxury hand made tie such as ours there will be variations in width and length of roughly 1/4 to 1/2 inch in length and 1/8 to 1/4 inch in width when measured from day to day; and also there may be variations when we measure compared to how you measure.